 My Little man has never coped well with the whole shopping situation and I discovered last year just how much worse this becomes at Christmas!
-Seriously, there is no quite time to shop in December, nonetheless this is a good time however to try to raise some awareness for the condition and how sensory overload can play a huge part in our children’s behaviour!
+Seriously, there is no quiet time to shop in December, nonetheless, this is a good time however to try to raise some awareness for the condition and how sensory overload can play a huge part in our children’s behaviour!
 Just think about it, how do you feel when you’re darting around the supermarket last-minute trying to get all the bits for your Christmas dinner, everything is sold out, the place is bursting at the seams with other shoppers who are walking about at the pace of a snail and in the background you can hear people rattling charity tins as the local choir stood at the stores entrance belts out the sounds of “Ding Dong Merrily On High” yet there you are feeling a little less than festive when you’re in a rush and somehow no matter how fast you go… Nothing seems to get done!

-Come on, we’ve all been there haven’t we?
+Come on, we’ve all been there, haven’t we?
 Well, I know I have and I’ll be honest when saying… It leaves me feeling bloody stressed out to the max.

-Yes, we shouldn’t leave things till the last-minute but not every family is in a position to shop at the beginning of the month, myself included!
+Yes, we shouldn’t leave things till the last minute but not every family is in a position to shop at the beginning of the month, myself included!

-I don’t know 100% but I’m guessing this is how my son feels on trips to the local supermarket, just how I feel when christmas shopping at the last minute, so can you imagine how much worse it becomes for the child with Asperger’s during such a festive period?
+I don’t know 100% but I’m guessing this is how my son feels on trips to the local supermarket, just how I feel when Christmas shopping at the last minute, so can you imagine how much worse it becomes for the child with Asperger’s during such a festive period?

-I say I’ve learnt my lesson every year, have I really?
+I say I’ve learned my lesson every year, have I really?
 No of course not, I still return to the supermarket the next year, kids in tow, battling the crowds as I try to do my Christmas food shop and it’s always the same… the end result is… Cans of baked beans rolling down aisle 10 and Little man shouting some pretty offensive language (at me of course) while kicking anything or worse, anyone in his reach!
 Not a pretty thought is it!

 If you’re in a position to leave that little darling at home, I’d say… GO FOR IT!
 If you’re not then if you can, then do it as early as possible to get it out the way!